-Public input for Phase 1 of the Official Plan Review work program was obtained through a Public Information Centre held at the Haldimand County Caledonia Centre on February 5th, 2020.
+Public input for Phase 1 of the Official Plan Review work program was obtained through a Public Information Centre held at the Haldimand County Caledonia Centre on February 5, 2020.
 An on-line workshop was held on November 30, 2020 to present information on the Growth Strategy and to review the Plan's strategic directions on the economy and growth management.
-In addition to this, on-line public consultation for the proposed Growth Strategy was available on the County's website from November 18th through to December 18th, 2020.
-The website contained information on population, household forecasts for the County and for each of the six urban areas, as well as mapping showing potential changes to urban area boundaries and proposed changes to land use designations.
-Various background reports relating to the proposed Growth Strategy were also made available on this website.
+In addition to this, on-line public consultation for the proposed Growth Strategy was available on the County's website from November 18 through to December 18, 2020.
+The website contained information on population and household forecasts for the County and for each of the six urban areas, as well as mapping showing potential changes to urbanarea boundaries and proposed Growth Strategy were also made available on this website.